Vertical Garden Care Checklist: Weekly & Monthly Maintenance

 Here we are.
 The number one frustration.
 You water the top, and it cascades down, leaving the top plants waterlogged and barely touching the bottom ones.

-- The Ultimate Weapon (Drip Irrigation): If you’re serious about this, a simple drip irrigation kit is a game-changer.
+• The Ultimate Weapon (Drip Irrigation): If you’re serious about this, a simple drip irrigation kit makes a noticeable difference.
 It delivers a slow, steady drip right to the roots, solving the gravity problem completely.

 Ongoing Care and Maintenance